How to Help a Friend Having Suicidal Thoughts: 7 Ways to Support

 - Engaging in more frequent or severe forms of self-injury

-- Posting on social media, talking, or writing about wanting to kill themselves or die
+- Posting on social media, talking, or writing about wanting to kill themselves or die.

 - Becoming suddenly happy after a period of depression